causaltext/causal-text-papers/README.md

 ## Text as outcome

+## Text as confounder

-# Language Processing Systems and Causality
+# Causality to Improve NLP

 ## Causal interpretations and explanations

-## Sensitivity and Rhobustness
+## Sensitivity and Robustness

-# Society, Language, Influence and Causality
+# Influential and Persuasive effects of Language

 ## Persuasion